vercel/pkg/README.md

 `macos-arm64` is experimental.
 Be careful about the [mandatory code signing requirement](https://developer.apple.com/documentation/macos-release-notes/macos-big-sur-11_0_1-universal-apps-release-notes).
-The final executable has to be signed (ad-hoc signature is sufficient) with `codesign` utility of macOS, or the end-user has no way to permit it to run at all. `pkg` ad-hoc signs the final executable if you run `pkg` on macOS.
-Preferably, you should replace this signature with your own trusted Apple Developer ID.
+The final executable has to be signed (ad-hoc signature is sufficient) with `codesign` utility of macOS (or `ldid` utility on Linux).
+Otherwise, the executable will be killed by kernel and the end-user has no way to permit it to run at all. `pkg` tries to ad-hoc sign the final executable.
+If necessary, you can replace this signature with your own trusted Apple Developer ID.

+To be able to generate executables for all supported architectures and platforms, run `pkg` on a Linux host with binfmt (`QEMU` emulation) configured and `ldid` installed.

 ### Config